chilts/mongodb-queue/README.md

 A really light-weight way to create queues with a nice API if you're already using MongoDB.

+Now compatible with the MongoDB v3 driver.

+For MongoDB v2 driver use mongodb-queue@3.

+**NOTE**: This package is considered feature complete and **STABLE** hence there is not a whole lot of development on it though it is being used extensively.
+Use it with all your might and let us know of any problems - it should be bullet-proof.

 ## Synopsis ##

 Create a connection to your MongoDB database, and use it to create a queue object: